Topological energy pumping in a quasi-periodically driven four-level system: Results

-Next we proceed to analyze the connection between the net energy exchange and the underlying topology of the phase.
+Next, we proceed to analyze the connection between the net energy exchange and the underlying topology of the phase.
 On the one hand, for the QSHI phase, the linear variation of ${\mathcal {\tilde E}}_i(0)={\mathcal E}^1_i(0)+{\mathcal E}^3_i(0)$ with exactly opposite slope represents the existence of propagating one-dimensional edge modes in the corresponding tight-binding model (see Fig. \ref{fig:MainEvsTD=0} (e)).
 On the other hand, the constant line of ${\mathcal {\tilde E}}_i(\Delta)={\mathcal E}^1_i(\Delta)+{\mathcal E}^3_i(\Delta)$ with zero slope indicates the presence of localized zero-dimensional corner modes in the two-dimensional HOTI phase (see Fig. \ref{FInalEVsTDelta=1} (e)).
 Thus, the nature of the boundary modes is perfectly captured by the energy dynamics between the drives.
 The non-topological phases do not show any such clear behavior, except for the fluctuations around $0$ for both models.
-Our analysis demonstrates a clear route to realize and characterize temporal topological phases in quasi-periodically driven qudit systems. \\
+Our analysis demonstrates a clear route to realize and characterize temporal topological phases in quasi-periodically driven qudit systems. {We note that the slope of the work done depends on the parameters of the underlying tight-binding model, such as the spin-orbit coupling, hopping strength, and magnitude of Wilson-Dirac mass term.
+The rate of change of energy exchange between the drives varies monotonically with the parameters in the strong driving limit above a threshold value of the parameters.
+This is a hallmark of quantization, where the slopes of the work done for the chiral partner bands are related to each other.
+We refer the reader to Apps.~\ref{appB} and \ref{appC} for more details.} \\